EstevaoNaval/data-structure-discipline/README.md

 You must organize this data throught a lot of models, wich can be more or less efficients.
 It will depend on case by case.
 However, understand a good amount of them, at least the best known, is a key to someone who will be capable of organize this data with more efficiency and, with that, be a step closer to be a good programmer.

 With that in mind, a discipline of Data Structures in majors and minors related to computation is more than fundamental.
+In "Data Structures and Their Algorithms", professor Isabel Rosseti teach about:
+- Linked List and its variants
+- Binary Tree (BT)
+- Binary Search Tree (BST)
+- Graphs
+- Winner Tree applied to Intercalation of Sorted Files Partitions
+- AVL Tree
-In "Data Structures and Their Algorithms", professor Isabel Rosseti teach about Linked List (LL) and it variants, Binary Tree (BT), Binary Search Tree (BST), Graphs, Winner Tree applied to Intercalation of Sorted Files Partitions, AVL Tree, B and B+ Tree, Hash Table stored in Principal and Second Memory, Binary Heap applied to Heapsort, and stored in Principal and Second Memory.
+- B and B+ Tree
+- Hash Table stored in Principal and Second Memory
+- Binary Heap applied to Heapsort, and stored in Principal and Second Memory.

 This repository brings my resume about each subjects from this discipline.